ADS-Frank/ExceptionHandling/ExceptionHandling.md

     Account account = null;

+    // Visually hard to follow.
+Execution could be trickey as well (Notice the
-    try {
+    // return statements within the catch blocks) try {
         account = retrieveAccount(accountNumber);
     } catch (AccountNumberNotFoundException annfe) {
         // ...
-        return;
+        return; // <- sneaky
     } catch (AccountNumberNullException anne) {
         // ...
-        return;
+        return; // <- sneaky
     }

     try {
         account.credit(amount);
     } catch (InvalidBalanceException ibe) {
         // ...
-        return;
+        return; // <- !
     }

     try {
         commitTransaction();
     } catch (TransactionRollbackException tre) {
         // ...
-        return;
+        return; // <- !
     }
 }
 ```

-### <a name="e10"></a> Push Error Handling Responsibility Upwards

-DO - Refrain from handling exceptions in code that is not responsible for interfacing with a user.
-Code that does not interface with a user should still catch underlying exception and wrap them as mentioned before.

-DONT - Attempt to handle exceptions at every place within your code.

-### <a name="e11"></a> Logging
+### <a name="e11"></a> Logging and Alerting

 DO - Only log exceptions once at the time the exception is finally handled.

+DO - Add as much information regarding why the exception happened in order to make debugging easier.

+DO - Alert the user with a message that contains no sensitive information about the program.

 DONT - Log an exception and then throw it to the next method.

-### <a name="e12"></a> Always include Message

-DO - Always include a detailed message of why an exception occurred.
-This message is meant only for programmer's eyes and should not be seen by the outside world.

-DONT - Leave out message or let message's contents be visible to the user.
+DONT - Alert the user with the exception's message or any other sensitive information.

 ### <a name="e13"></a> Treating Runtime Exceptions